-If you can show that an injury you suffered in an accident has left any long-lasting or permanent effect -- referred to as a “residual injury” -- such as scarring or back or joint stiffness, the amount of your damages award can go up significantly.
-The simple and obvious reason that even a relatively small residual disability or disfigurement can greatly increase your award is that you will suffer from it over a long time.
-And naturally, the more serious the effect on your life -- work, home, or recreation -- the higher your compensation goes (including payment for pain and suffering damages).
+If you're filing a personal injury claim and can show that the effects of the accident have had any long-lasting or permanent effect—often referred to as a “residual injury”—such as scarring or joint stiffness, the amount of your damages award can go up significantly.
+The simple (and perhaps obvious) reason for this is that even a relatively small residual disability or disfigurement can impact your life over a long stretch of time.
+And naturally, the more serious the effect on your life (work, home, or recreation) the greater the impact on the value of your personal injury settlement.

 Scars and Disfigurement.
-One very common permanent residual injury is scarring, from the original injury or from medical repairs.
-Particularly large and obvious scarring can mean quite a lot in damages, both because of the cosmetic embarrassment it causes and because scar tissue can make an area of flesh less flexible.
-If there is scarring at any joint or in any other area of the body that flexes -- such as the webbing of fingers or toes -- it might cause a permanent even though slight loss of mobility, and so might justify higher damages.
+One very common permanent residual injury is scarring, from the original injury or from necessary medical treatment.
+Particularly extensive or prominent scarring can translate to quite a lot in damages, both for cosmetic reasons and because scar tissue can make an area of flesh less flexible.
+If there is scarring at any joint or in any other area of the body that flexes—such as the webbing of fingers or toes—it might cause a permanent though slight loss of mobility, and so might justify higher damages.

 Back or joint injuries.
 In general, if you have an injury to a disk in the spine, or a narrowing, displacement, or other damage to a vertebra, or a dislocation, ligament, or cartilage injury to any joint, you will most likely suffer some permanent effect, even if slight.
 The pain may subside and the injury may stabilize or “resolve” as the doctors say, but there is a medical likelihood that some pain, discomfort, or lack of mobility will continue or will reoccur as you get older.